Emergency services chief on Maui resigns. He faced criticism for not activating sirens during fire

 “Given the gravity of the crisis we are facing, my team and I will be placing someone in this key position as quickly as possible and I look forward to making that announcement soon,” Bissen said in the statement.

-The lack of sirens has emerged as a potential misstep, and The Associated Press reported that it was part of a series of communication issues that added to the chaos.
-Hawaii has what it touts as the largest system of outdoor alert sirens in the world.
+The lack of sirens has emerged as a potential misstep, part of a series of communication issues that added to the chaos, according to reporting by The Associated Press.

-Andaya was to take part in a meeting of Maui's fire and public safety commission on Thursday morning, but it was canceled.
-On Wednesday he vigorously defended his qualifications for the job, which he had held since 2017.
+On Wednesday, Andaya vigorously defended his qualifications for the job, which he had held since 2017.
 He said he was not appointed but had been vetted, took a civil service exam and was interviewed by seasoned emergency managers.

 “So to say that I’m not qualified I think is incorrect,” he said.

-Arakawa said he was disappointed by the resignation "because now we’re out one person who is really qualified.”
-Arakawa said Andaya was scrutinized for the job by the county’s personnel service.
+Arakawa, who noted Andaya was scrutinized for the job by the county’s personnel service, said he was disappointed by the resignation "because now we’re out one person who is really qualified.”

 “He was trying to be strong and trying to do the job," Arakawa said about the wildfire response.
 "He was very, very heartbroken about all the things that happened.”